-The simplest method to track Google Ad campaigns in Hubspot CRM
+The simplest way to track Google Ad campaigns in Hubspot CRM

 Know which of your Google Ads campaigns attract leads, opportunities and customers by tracking Google Ad campaigns in Hubspot CRM.

-Knowing which of your Google Ad campaigns are producing the majority of your leads, customers, and opportunities can help you decide which campaign to keep and which ones to let go of.
+Knowing which of your Google Ad campaigns are producing the majority of your leads, deals and customers can help you decide which campaigns to keep and which ones to turn off.

-We’ll walk you through how to use Attributer to send Google Ads data and leads into Hubspot CRM.
-Ultimately, you can use Attributer to track how your Google Ads campaigns are performing.
+So in this article, we'll walk you through how to use Attributer to send Google Ads data and leads into Hubspot CRM, as well as show you some example reports you can run to understand how your Google Ads are performing.

 What is Attributer?

-Attributer can be described as a piece of code you place on your website.
+Attributer is essentially a piece of code you place on your website.
 Whenever a visitor arrives at your website, Attributer scans some technical data to identify where the visitor came from.

 So when a new lead arrives into Hubspot CRM from one of your Google Ad campaigns, they may look a bit like this: